Faith and Community Group Resources

 Talks for your Marriage Week service by Phil Steer

-Please continue to make use of his talk from 2020: ‘The Forever Conversation’ which can be used for your streamed church services.
-This talk is written to include everyone and not just married couples and will encourage us all to think about what a Forever Conversation with God is all about!
+Please continue to make use of his talk from 2020: ‘The Forever Conversation’.
 As well as a written talk for you to download, he’s recorded the talk too.
 (You’ll find a standard length and a shortened version of the talk to suit your service).

 And Phil’s talk from the 2019 campaign, ‘Recipe for a Healthy Marriage’, is also available for your use.